NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

  The system should appear in what is returned.

-Thats it, congratulations you have created an execution system.
+That's it, congratulations!!
+You have created an execution system.

 .. warning::